Mwindo epic: Birth

 The Epic begins in the village of Tubondo ruled by the evil chief Shemwindo.
 He decrees upon his seven wives that they must only produce him daughters; if a son is born, the baby (and in some versions, his mother too) will be executed.
 This is a ploy by Shemwindo to get richer, as it is tradition for a suitor who wants to marry a woman to pay a dowry, or bride-price, to her father.

 He impregnates his seven wives at the same time.
 Meanwhile, Mukiti asks for Iyangura's hand in marriage; it is accepted and after elaborate ceremonies they are married.
 She will live in the village, guarded by Kasiyembe, while Mukiti will live in a pool of the river.
 Shimwendo's first six wives soon give birth to daughters, but Nyamwindo, the seventh wife, endures a prolonged pregnancy.
 This prevents her from being able to perform her duties and chores but to her surprise every task is mysteriously done without her aid; this is the work of her unborn son.
-At the time of his deliverance, the unborn child climbs from the womb and emerges from Nyamwindo's middle finger.
+At the time of his deliverance, the unborn child climbs from the womb and emerges from Nyamwindo's belly button.
 This male child is named Mwindo.
-The child was born wielding a conga-scepter (a flyswatter made with a buffalo tail on a wooden handle), an adze-axe, and a bag of the fortune goddess Kahonbo containing a long rope.
+The child was born wielding a conga-scepter (a flyswatter made with a buffalo tail on a wooden handle), an adze-axe, and a bag of the fortune goddess Kahindo containing a long rope.

 Shemwindo soon learns of the birth and tries to kill the boy in several ways.
 First he throws six consecutive spears, which were all repelled by Mwindo's conga-scepter; second he tries to bury his son alive, but Mwindo simply climbs up during the night; and finally he seals the boy inside a drum and throws it by a nearby river.

 Unsurprisingly, the drum surfaces and floats but Mwindo decides to sail away, to seek refuge with his paternal aunt Iyangura.